ml-archive/blog/source/_posts/2017-08-11-How-we-debug-with-Charles.md

 ### 2. Simulating network conditions

 One of the built-in-tools that we use while testing is 'Throttle'.
 Throttle is used to adjust the bandwidth and latency of the current internet connection.
 This enables us to simulate a 3G network condition using a high-speed connection.
 By simulating poor network conditions, we can make sure that our mobile applications handle poor internet connectivity and that timeouts are correctly implemented in the app.
-We can check if assets are served to app in a suited file size as well as checking if assets are being cached correctly.
+We can check if assets are served to the app in a suited file size as well as checking if assets are being cached correctly.
 This gives us, developers and testers, an insight into how the user experience will be in that scenario.
 Testing on slow connection speeds is an often forgotten aspect to test for, since most of the apps out there are developed and maintained on high-speed internet connections.
 However doing so gives us a more realistic sense of the end user experience.

 The throttle functionality is quickly enabled and disabled from the Charles toolbar by clicking on the icon of a turtle.
 Charles offers a few options for speed restrictions to simulate different network connections, as shown in the screenshots below: